-You will find this post useful in case you are thinking about buying a digital camera and wondering how to buy a digital camera and what exactly to look for in a camera, before buying one.
+If you are thinking about buying a Digital Camera, you will find below the tips on How to buy a Digital Camera and what exactly to look for in a camera, before buying one.

 How to Buy a Digital Camera

 There are hundreds of camera brands, types and models, which make it really difficult to choose a digital camera.